-The focus of Zoe’s residency has been walk the length of the Anglo-Scottish border meeting people who live on both sides of the line and learning about their relationship with place, past and present.
+The focus of Zoe’s residency was to walk the length of the Anglo-Scottish border meeting people who live on both sides of the line and learning about their relationship with place, past and present.
 Walking through this often wild and remote land it is hard to imagine the days of the Reivers who fought over it.
 However this border is again a focus for debate over sovereignty whilst international borders have become significant barriers for huge numbers of refugees in their perilous journeys across Europe raising issues of nationalism and identity.

 ‘I’m interested in their relationship to the borderlands and how this impacts their cultural identity today.
 This is some of the quietest, darkest and least populated parts of the country, with a tumultuous and bloody past.
 It has been a historically disputed and romanticised region.
 And the two recent referendums have exposed angst over sovereignty and with nationalism rearing its head, the Anglo-Scots border is again significant.